Add to collection

 We have a wide range of related resources curated in these handy introductory articles below:

-Researchers discovered that the large underwater Hunga Tonga–Hunga Ha’apai volcano had a hidden caldera 150 m below the waves.
+Researchers discovered that the large underwater Hunga Tonga–Hunga Ha’apai volcano had a hidden caldera6 150 m below the waves.
 Read about the devastating volcanic eruption in January 2022, the tsunami that followed and what we might expect next.
 Find out what scientists have discovered a year after this eruption in this article.

 Activity idea